Boise Dog Training

 If you do not yet have a dog, contact us before you get one!
 We can help you select the right dog for the job.
 We offer litter evaluation services to help you pick out the best puppy in a litter.
 We can help you find a good breeder.
 And we can help you narrow down the best breeds for the job you have in mind.
 The best success rates for service dogs involve a skilled professional trainer right away.
 Let us help you stack the deck in your favor with the RIGHT DOG FIRST.
 This is imperative to the success of the dog’s training.

 Once we have the right dog, ideally a well-bred puppy from a breed suitable for the job at hand, we like to begin training right away.
 Many of our clients start with a four-week Puppy Head Start Board and Train when the puppy is eight weeks old.
 Then, we do Private Lessons to continue the puppy’s training as he develops.
 Around six months old, we do the Good Dog Board and Train for three weeks.
 Then more lessons to start tasking and or a Custom Board and Train focused exclusively on task training.
-Service dogs must know specific tasks to aid their handler, such as alerting to high heart rate or an onsetting panic attack, stopping a meltdown, retrieving an item or providing physical assistance such as bracing.
+Service dogs must know specific tasks to aid their handler, such as alerting to high heart rate or an on-setting panic attack, waking up from nightmares, turning on a light switch, retrieving an item, or providing physical assistance such as bracing.
 The tasks are endless and can be very specific to the person the dog is assisting.

 We have had great success with our service dog assistance training program.
 Let us help you train the service dog you need!
-Both Head Trainer Amy Pishner and Lead Trainer Jenna Larson have/have had service dogs.
+Both Head Trainer Amy Pishner, Lead Trainer Jenna Larson and Trainer Taya have/have had service dogs.
 We know what it takes to have a fully-functioning, successful working dog.
 It’s a marathon, not a sprint, and it’s worth it.
 There’s nothing better than having a reliable and loving K9 lifeline at your side!

 If you’re looking to add a puppy to your pack and want professional help, you’ve come to the right place.
 With our Puppy Selection Service, we can help you 1) Select a breed, 2) Choose a reputable breeder, and 3) Pick your puppy.
 Whether you’re looking for a Family Companion, Service or Therapy Dog, or just a pet, we’re here to help.